petig1-prog/challenge/README.md

 A: Yes, it implies that price-change follows the q-distribution which is a particular time-invariant, Poisson-weighted sum of Gaussians (see further reading below).
 [Figure 4](Figure_4.png) compares the q-distribution with the average distribution over the S&P 500 stocks.
 The time-invariance is illustrated in [Figure 5](Figure_5.png) for different periods $T$.
 If your model matches q-variance and is time-invariant then it should produce the q-distribution.

+Q: How long a time series do we need?

+A: To reproduce Figure 1 you will need around 5e6 time points.
+That works out to about 20K years of data.
+However it isn't very realistic if q-variance is only visible over extremely long time periods, because with stocks you can see it with less than 20 years of data.
+[Figure 6](Figure_6.png) is a version of Figure 3 where we have used only periods of T=5 so the results are noisier.
+To compare your model, divide the data into 500 segments, each in a column labelled "V1", "V2", etc. and run `score_submission.py`.
+This will produce a plot like Figure 6, where now the separate columns are treated as representing individual stocks.

 Q: Why should I enter this competition?

 A: For fun, the awesome prizes, an intellectual challenge, kudos, to defend the honour of classical finance ... but also because, if your existing model of volatility doesn't do q-variance, then it doesn't really model volatility.